COVID-19 & Cancer

 Where will I receive my treatment?

 Both Dr Rob Paterson and Dr Nick Zdenkowski consult at our practice in East Maitland.
-We also see patients at Newcastle Private Oncology Centre, Newcastle Private Hospital, or at the Breast and Endocrine Centre in Gateshead, NSW.
+We also see patients at Newcastle Private Oncology Centre, Newcastle Private Hospital, or at the Clark Suites in Gateshead, NSW.
 There are day oncology centres where chemotherapy is administered at each of these locations.

 How soon will I be able to schedule an appointment?